 There’s nothing extremely new or innovative with the plot or the making of Hunter x Hunter.
-But it’s one of the highest selling mangas of its genre because it’s a really, really fun read.
-The ridiculous and in-your-face humor, the zany yet still endearing characters and the heavy doses of violence and occasional gore make it a very popular entry for action manga fanboys.
-It has its own musical, for pete’s sake.
-Hunter x Hunter is great, it’s just short of groundbreaking.
+But it’s one of the highest-selling mangas of its genre because it’s a really, really fun read.
+The ridiculous and in-your-face humor, the zany still endearing characters, and the heavy doses of violence and occasional gore make it a viral entry for action manga fanboys.
+It has its own musical, for Pete’s sake.
+Hunter x Hunter is great, and it’s just short of groundbreaking.

-Light Yagami mysteriously finds the ‘death note’ a notebook which allows the user to kill anyone as long as they remember their name and face.
+Light Yagami mysteriously finds the ‘death note’ in a notebook, which allows the user to kill anyone as long as they remember their name and face.
 Light decides to use it to create a utopian world free of crime.
-Ryuk, the God of death and the original owner of the death note, decides to help Light.
-Together, they set out to create a crime-free world while also contending with those investigating the mysterious spate of deaths taking place all around the world.
+Ryuk, the God of death and the death note’s original owner, decides to help Light.
+Together, they set out to create a crime-free world while also contending with those investigating the mysterious spate of deaths taking place worldwide.

 Death Note is probably one of the grimmest and disturbing out of all the manga on this list.
 And it’s also one of the most critically acclaimed.
-Its writing, themes, dialogue and character have received constant praise.
+It is writing, themes, dialogue, and character that have received constant praise.
 This is one manga series that’ll affect you deeply.
 You either love it or hate it.
 However, judging by the 30 million copies it’s sold worldwide, a lot of people really do love it.

-Saitama just might be the most over-powered hero in the history of anime.
-One of the most challenging fights that he had was wrapped up by what he called a ‘serious punch’, still just one punch.
-One Punch Man is hilarious and its storyline and characters have been praised to the moon and back.
-The manga started as a web comic and is still going quite strong.
+Saitama might be the most over-powered hero in the history of anime.
+One of the most challenging fights he had was wrapped up by what he called a ‘serious punch,’ still just one punch.
+One Punch Man is hilarious, and its storyline and characters have been praised to the moon and back.
+The manga started as a webcomic and is still going quite strong.
 Hopefully, someday we’ll see Saitama show a range of emotions.
 One can only dream.

 Slam Dunk is a true underdog story.
 Sports fans everywhere, this manga is for you.
 Slam Dunk basically does a classic formula very well.
-The underdogs, the redemption arc, personal growth, love and friendships, rivalries turned alliances and a lot more of that.
-It has some pretty choice characters and while the plots do eventually tend to get repetitive over time (how much can you do with basketball?), it’s a pretty wholesome manga.
+The underdogs, the redemption arc, personal growth, love and friendships, rivalries turned alliances and many more of that.
+It has some pretty choice characters, and while the plots do eventually tend to get repetitive over time (how much can you do with basketball?), it’s a pretty wholesome manga.

-Xin and Piao, two war-orphans who live in the kingdom of Qin in war-torn China and dream of becoming Great Generals in the warring forces.
+Xin and Piao, two war-orphans who live in Qin’s kingdom in war-torn China and dream of becoming Great Generals in the warring forces.
 However, Piao is suddenly taken away from Xin and returns months later on the verge of death.
-In order to discover what happened to his friend, Xin discovers that Piao served as an identical-looking body double for Ying Zheng, the current king of the Qin empire.
+To discover what happened to his friend, Xin discovers that Piao served as an identical-looking body double for Ying Zheng, the Qin empire’s current king.
 Xin uses it as his chance to not only avenge his friend’s death but also fulfill his dream of becoming the greatest general of all time.

-Kingdom is a tale of valor, bravery and a lot of honor and dignity, which can get boring after a point for the more eye-roll-ready readers.
+The kingdom is a tale of valor, bravery, and a lot of honor and dignity, which can get boring after a point for the more eye-roll-ready readers.
 This is a manga about the war in an exceedingly politically fragmented climate that isn’t afraid to touch upon deeper, more relevant themes from time to time.
 It’s solid, no doubt.
 Maybe not my personal favorite, but a really well-written comic in general.

 Vagabond is based on the true story of the ‘sword saint’ Musashi Miyamoto and his exploits.
 Although this is a fictional retelling, it’s just as adventure-laden.
 It can be a little too macho for one’s taste at times (*cough, cough* JoJo? *cough, cough*).
 But, on the whole, it’s a good piece of manga for someone looking for an adventurous soul versus pretty much the entire world.

-One Piece receives, to this day, constant acclaim for its storytelling, art, humor, and characters.
+To this day, one Piece receives constant acclaim for its storytelling, art, humor, and characters.
 The adventures are always fresh and fun, great for a new read in the Weekly Shonen.
 There’s no use denying the impact One Piece has had on anime.
 It’s one of the most profitable media franchises of all time!
 It is the best selling manga series in history and is insanely popular all over the globe.
 It seems like Luffy’s journey has transcended far beyond just the East Blue Sea.

-Berserk mainly centers around the character of Guts, born from the corpse of his mother, who becomes a mercenary because he doesn’t know anything else he could possibly do.
+Berserk mainly centers around Guts’ character, born from his mother’s corpse, who becomes a mercenary because he doesn’t know anything else he could do.
 He spends his life on the battlefield, fighting because he doesn’t know any better.
-The Band of the Hawk, under the tutelage of their leader, Griffith, take Guts in.
+The Band of the Hawk, under the tutelage of their leader, Griffith, takes Guts in.
 The manga then chronicles his journey with the troop as he tries to make his way up the ranks and combines greed for power with the desperation to discover his true purpose in life.

 Berserk is more of a primitive take on manga.
 However, it is quite popular, particularly Guts.
 You can tell you’ve made it when you become a fighting contestant on the YouTube show Death Battle.
-Guts is one of the most brutal protagonists in the manga, but that doesn’t make him a bad guy.
+Guts are one of the most brutal protagonists in the manga, but that doesn’t make him a bad guy.
 Just very morally ambiguous.
-For those with a little aversion to heavy violence, maybe give this one a miss, although the anime is tamer.
+Those with a little aversion to heavy violence may miss this one, although the anime is tamer.
 It may not be perfect, but it’s very close.